pandulaDW/interpreter-in-rust/README.md

 - The language supports int, string and boolean data types.
 - Supports common operators like +, -, ==, !=, <, > etc.
-- Supports let assignments and return statements.
+- Supports let and return statements.
 - If/else expressions and functional expressions are also supported.

 ## Methodology